-In circulation for 20 years, and originally authored by Dr. Peter Linneman, the book earned the nickname "the Blue Bible of real estate" from students.
-The book was based on Dr. Linneman's Wharton classes, and it reflects his frustration with texts that concentrate excessively on theoretical detail and literature, while ignoring important aspects of financial analysis and the challenging ambiguity of decision making.
+In circulation for more than 20 years, and originally authored by Dr. Peter Linneman, the book earned the nickname "the Blue Bible of real estate" from many industry professionals.
+The book is based on Dr. Linneman's Wharton classes, and it reflects his frustration with texts that concentrate excessively on theoretical detail and literature, while ignoring important aspects of financial analysis and the challenging ambiguity of decision making.
 The book balances the "real world" aspects of real estate finance without compromising key theoretical underpinnings.
 It is an exploration of the key concepts of real estate finance and investment strategy, not a mere formulaic analysis of numbers designed to give students "the answer" to any and all real estate investment decisions.